G-02NNL7GR5B

 56. Long-Snouted Spinner Dolphins (Stenella longirostris)

-Subject: Long-Snouted Spinner Dolphins (Stenella longirostris) come closer to shore during the early hours to rest, play and mate.
-In the afternoon they leave the tranquility of the shallows and head for deeper and open water where they start their nocturnal hunt on schooling fish and squid.
-Due to the tuna fisheries they are now globally endangered.
+Long-Snouted Spinner Dolphins (Stenella longirostris) come closer to the shore during the early hours to rest, play, and mate.
+In the afternoon, they leave the tranquility of the shallows and head for deeper, open water where they start their post-meridian and nocturnal hunt for schooling fish and squid.

 Also you can capture the magic of the underwater world with our online Marine Wildlife Videography course!